Antacids are medicines that counteract (neutralise) the acid in your stomach to relieve indigestion and heartburn.

 - gastritis (inflammation of the stomach lining)

 They can quickly relieve your symptoms for a few hours.
-But they don't treat the underlying cause and long-term use isn't recommended.
+But they do not treat the underlying cause and long-term use is not recommended.

-Speak to your GP if you find you need to take antacids regularly.
+Speak to a GP if you find you need to take antacids regularly.

 Common types of antacids